stemado/workshop1/README.md

 - PUT /v1/accounts/:id
 - DELETE /v1/accounts/:id

 You can access these endpoints from your browser (since they respond to GET requests).
-The POST, PUT and DELETE endpoints must be called from script
+The POST, PUT and DELETE endpoints must be called from script.
+We'll explore the use of jQuery for POST, PUT and DELETE in this workshop.

 - http://localhost:3000/v1/accounts
 - http://localhost:3000/v1/accounts/{some id here}